 At this stage of the process, criminals are vulnerable because they’re moving a large bulk of money and placing it directly into the financial system.

-Layering is the second part of the money laundering process.
 At this stage, multiple small transactions are made in different markets and across borders.
 The goal here is to distance the funds from their origins as far as possible.

-Once the “dirty” money has been placed and layered, the funds will be integrated back into the legitimate financial system as “legal” tender.
+Once the dirty money has been placed and layered, the funds will be integrated back into the legitimate financial system as “legal” tender.
 This process must be carried out extremely carefully and the money must come from legitimate sources.

 There are a number of different ways that laundered money can be placed into legitimate financial systems.
 For example, criminals can use: